brianjalaian/website/content/authors/admin/_index.md

 ---

 Brian Jalaian is a senior Artificial Intelligence (AI) research scientist at ARL and a adjunct research assistant professor at Virginia Tech.
 He has obtained his Ph.D. from the Bradley Department of Electrical and Computer Engineering in 2016 at Virginia Tech.
 He has obtained his MS in Electrical Engineering (Network and Communication Systems)  and MS in Industrial System Engineering (Operation Research) in 2013 and 2014 at Virginia Tech, respectively.
-He has been serving as a senior techincal advisor on AI asurance, safety and security for mission critical applications.
-His research interests are the broad area of robust and resilient AI inclduingassurance, uncertainty quantification for machine learining, and deep learning.
+He has been serving as a subject matter expert on AI assurance, safety and security for mission critical applications.
+His research interests are the broad area of robust and resilient AI including uncertainty quantification for machine learning, adversarial machine learning, test, evaluation, verification and validation (TEV&V) for deep learning-based intelligent systems.
 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->